pfertyk/blog/content/009-vim-for-sane-people.md

 Another one of the most annoying things I discovered about Vim is that it didn't let me hide the buffer (e.g. by loading another one into the window) if the buffer was modified.
 It's the equivalent of a normal editor not letting you switch to another tab unless you save the current file.
 Setting the `hidden` flag fixed this issue (Vim still complained if I wanted to close the program with unsaved modifications, but that's the behavior I wanted to keep).

 The `Bd` command closes the current buffer (removes it from the buffer list) without closing the current window.
+That way you can close files without changing your window layouts.
 I find that command to be very helpful.

 What comes next is my attempt to add project management to Vim.
 The `mksession` command creates a file with current session information.
 What exactly is stored in that file is defined by `sessionoptions`.
 I chose to store the empty windows, all of the buffers (not only the ones displayed in windows), current directory (very useful for file searching, which will be explained in a moment), size and position of the whole Vim window (useful for GVim), and the sizes of all open windows.
 That combination is sufficient for me to feel that I pick the project up where I left off.